DHTMLX/docs-diagram/docs/shapes/default_shapes.md

 ## Shapes in the default mode

 In the default mode of Diagram, the basic set includes `flow chart` shapes.
 Use the name of the necessary shape as a value of the `type` attribute inside the shape object, while [preparing a data set for loading into the diagram](/guides/loading_data/#preparing-data-to-load).
-The names of shapes are given below:

 <img